Maha-I-Hendawy/Linguistics-App-Python/README.md

 # Linguistics-App-Python
-A simple app using Python, Flask
+A simple app using Python, Flask, and NLTK